 Andre (forthcoming) sets up a two-stage impartial spectator experiment in which participants are assigned piece rates to complete a task.
 In turn, they can freely decide how many tasks to complete.
-Therefore, the participant's initial income allocation is determined by a discretionary factor f and a non-discretionary factor f.
-The control group learns about their exogenously assigned piece rate after they have completed their tasks.
+Therefore, the participant's initial income is determined by production f and an exogenously assigned piece rate u.
+The control group learns about their assigned piece rate after they have completed their tasks.
 Therefore, the assigned piece rate is behaviorally irrelevant for this group.
 On the contrary, the treatment group learns about their exogenously assigned piece rate before choosing how many tasks to complete.
-This knowledge establishes a link between f and g in the treatment group since the participant's awareness about the piece rates alters the economic incentives to engage in production activities.
+This knowledge establishes a link between f and u in the treatment group since the participants' awareness about the piece rates alters the economic incentives to engage in production activities.

-In the distribution phase, impartial spectators are informed about the work choices and earnings of participants.
+In the distribution phase, impartial spectators are informed about the production and earnings of participants.
 Further, spectators know that a lottery determines piece rates.
 Based on this information, spectators reallocate income to establish their preferred income distribution.
 This experimental set-up allows Andre (forthcoming) to investigate whether spectators compensate participants for their discouragement through disadvantageous economic circumstances.
 If spectators considered the correlation between piece rates and work effort unfair, their relative income allocations in the treatment group would be less sensitive to the relative share of completed tasks than in the control group.

 The results of Andre (forthcoming) suggest that spectators hold individuals accountable for their production choices f, regardless of whether non-discretionary factors u influence these choices or not.
 In the control group, the spectator's relative income allocation rises monotonically with the relative share of completed tasks.
-The results in the treatment group are virtually indistinguishable from the control group, i.e., spectators do not become less sensitive to output-relevant discretionary choices even if these choices are influenced by disadvantageous economic incentives.
+The results in the treatment group are virtually indistinguishable from the control group, i.e., spectators do not become less sensitive to output-relevant choices even if these choices are influenced by disadvantageous economic incentives.